The Swimoga Story

 I have always loved being in and around water, from an early age splashing around in the waves in Devon and the rivers of Dartmoor, to training as a PADI rescue diver in my 20's and diving shipwrecks in the English Channel.
 Whilst living in London in my early 30's I still found a way to swim outdoors, whether it was in the Crouch End Lido on my way to work or Hampstead Heath ponds at the weekends.
 Outdoor swimming seemed freer and more elemental than being in an indoor pool.

-I experienced the flow of emotions whilst swimming down rivers, in Lakes, quarries, and estuaries, and the meditative effect of a long swim.
-In 2019 I completed the Dart 10k, swimming for nearly 3 hours in water at 13 degrees, and raising as a team over 1.5 k.
-I wanted to take my curiosity further so in the summer of 2020 I trained with Olympian long distance swimmer Keri-anne Payne to become an Outdoor Swim coach.
+I experienced the flow of emotions whilst swimming down rivers, in lakes, quarries, and estuaries, and the meditative effect of a long swim.
+In 2019 I completed the Dart 10k, swimming for nearly 3 hours.
+I wanted to take my curiosity further so in the summer of 2020 I trained with Olympian long distance swimmer Keri-anne Payne to become an STA Outdoor Swim coach.

 Cold water reset.